DataSQRL/flink-sql-runner/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a [pull request](https://github.com/DataSQRL/flink-jar-runner/pulls) on GitHub.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2 License.
 See the [LICENSE](https://github.com/DataSQRL/flink-jar-runner/blob/main/LICENSE) file for details.

 ## Contact
 For any questions or support, please open an [issue](https://github.com/DataSQRL/flink-jar-runner/issues) in the GitHub repository.